 One might assume poverty is a condition that exclusively affects those living in developing or third-world countries; however, a life blighted by poverty is an everyday reality for thousands of people in the UK.
-Below we look at some key indicators on poverty the UK in a bid to understand the current situation, and we consider how some charities are channelling their entrepreneurial spirit to alleviate poverty on a local and national scale.
+Below we look at some key indicators on poverty in the UK in a bid to understand the current situation, and we consider how some charities are channelling their entrepreneurial spirit to alleviate poverty on a local and national scale.

 How Many Are in Poverty in the UK?